commercetools/commercetools-api-reference/API-GUIDELINE.md

         version
         weight
         height
-        orderNumber
         variantId
         totalAmount

 ####String
-Define a String property using names that have to be explicable.
+Define a String property using names that have to be explicable about the content.

 Some examples: